Paraphony: Reinterpretation of Roland's marketing term for the new millennium

+Multiple interpretations

 Due to reinterpretations or misinterpretations of what paraphony may actually mean, many musicians (and some instrument-manufacturers) have remained with or returned to using such terms as duophonic and polyphonic to describe their two-note (such as modern reiterations of ARP's Oddyssey) or multi-note instruments (such as Behringer's Poly D) - regardless of the multiplicity of any sound-architecture that follows oscillators or the like - simply for a more-meaningful and more-descriptive, terse description of the instrument's note-generation capability and irrespective of the separation (or not) of tone and/or volume, per-note.
 Meanwhile, the term, 'paraphony' is seldom (or never) applied to the instrument architecture for which Roland spawned the term, which would now, in more-modern parlance, include any 'multitimbral' synthesizer able to output multiple layered sounds simultaneously when triggered by the same input notes.

 This leaves us with a multiple interpretations of paraphony that are described in the following table, showing the three meanings of the term "paraphony".
 Meaning '1' still stands as what would be termed its 'official' and long-standing meaning, whereas meaning '2' was applied by Roland Corporation presenting a 'sales-speak' word that actually already existed.
 Meaning '3' would seem to be a reinterpretation - possibly a misinterpretation - of meaning '2' and its use has since become widespread.
 Meaning '3' has prevailed, effectively deprecating meaning '2'.